RushabhJain30/Weather/README.md

 Learn better coding practices
 Focus more on creative problem solving and UX

-Made by Rushabh Jain, Harsh Tiwari, Riddhvesh Dixit❤️
+Made with ❤️ by Rushabh Jain, Harsh Tiwari, Riddhvesh Dixit